Yucatán Travel Itinerary: a 2 Week Yucatán Peninsula Road Trip

 Chichen Itzá—The Temple of Kukulcán

-An absolute gem of Yucatán and one of 7 New Wonders of the World.
-The ancient city of Chichén Itzá belongs to the best of Mayan cultural heritage and it's one of the best things to do in Yucatán without a doubt.
+Chichen Itza is one of Mexico’s best-known ancient sites and a UNESCO World Heritage Site since 1988.
+It's absolute gem of Yucatán and one of the 7 New Wonders of the World.
+The ancient city of Chichén Itzá belongs to the most famous of Mayan cultural heritage and it's one of the best things to do in Yucatán without a doubt.

 The Great Ball Court in Chichén Itzá—Yucatán itinerary, Mexico